 Kincaid is at the southern end of the Coastal Trail, so it is as popular with casual bikers as single-track devotees.
 Fish in Little Campbell Lake, play disc golf on the 18-hole course, or even seek out a sandy beach hidden on the Cook Inlet coast.

 The drive into the park on Raspberry Road is one of the best places inside the city for wildlife viewing.
-Moose and brown and black bears are often spotted along the road.
-From the chalet, park visitors get great views of Denali, Fire Island and the planes on arrival from all over the globe.
+Moose and black bears are often spotted along the road.
+From the chalet, park visitors get great views of Denali, Fire Island, and the planes on arrival from all over the globe.

 The 1,400 acre park once held a Cold War military installation.
 Sharp-eyed visitors might notice the chalet, a handful of maintenance sheds, and other buildings were converted from old bunkers.